YU-Zhejian/yuzj_linux_workshop/lab1/Readme.md

   - `/dev/null` is a "black hole" file.
 Anything appended will disappear.
   - `/dev/random` generates pseudo-random numbers.
   - `/dev/zero` generates `\0`s.
+  - `/dev/tty` is the controlling terminal of the current process.
+I.e, the terminal that connects to your interactive shell.

 ### Pipes (`|`)